gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

      Same as ``--decimal-grouping``, but for based literals.
 For example, with ``--based-grouping=4``, ``16#0001FFFE#`` will be
      changed to ``16#0001_FFFE#``.

+   .. index:: --split-line-before-record (gnatpp)

+   :switch:`--split-line-before-record`
+     Split the line just before ``record`` in a record type declaration.

+   .. index:: --indent-named-statements (gnatpp)

+   :switch:`--indent-named-statements`
+     Named block and loop statements are indented with respect to the name.

    .. index:: --split-line-before-op (gnatpp)